Below is a list of cooperative projects and their key stakeholders.

-The online module has been published and available to be used for inductions.
+The online module has been published and available to be used for inductions and is facilitated by Central NSW Joint Organisation.
 Use of the online induction module is voluntary, face to face delivery of the induction is still an option if preferred and noting that the online WHS induction does not replace a site-specific induction.

 Learning Management System / Online Learning

-CNSWJO has a contract with ELMO on behalf of its member councils for a Learning Management System.
-The contract has been in place since 2017 and was recently renewed for another three years.
+CNSWJO has a contract with ELMO on behalf of its member councils for a Learning Management System and there has been a contract in place since 2017.

-Each ELMO platform is managed individually by each Council and across the region, there are a total of 2,282 users on the ELMO platform.
-These users have access to over 300 courses that are currently available in the ELMO course library and Councils can build and upload their own modules onto the ELMO platform as well.
+Each ELMO platform is managed individually by each Council and Councils users have access to over 300 courses that are currently available in the ELMO course library.
+Councils can build and upload their own modules onto the ELMO platform as well.

 Water and Wastewater Training

 The CNSWJO Water Utilities Alliance (CWUA) recognises that having an appropriately trained and competent workforce is critical in ensuring public health and clean water for the environment from their water, wastewater and recycled water operations.